What kind of legal services does TLSC provide?

 I need to obtain a guardianship for my mother.
 Can you represent me?

 No. We do not handle guardianships, but we can refer you to someone that can provide you with assistance.

 I lost my Social Security and I need representation.
 Can you handle Social Security matters?

-The Health Law Project does not handle social security matters, but we can refer you to someone who does.
+The Health Law Program does not handle social security matters, but we can refer you to someone who does.